-2.6.5 Creating New Configuration File
+2.6.5 Creating a new Configuration File

-To create new configuration file adjust the desired settings in the web interface.
-Afterwards save the settings and define the name for the configuration.
+In order to create a new configuration file adjust the desired settings in the ROQSTAR device's web interface.
+Save the settings persistently and define the name for the configuration.
+Then download it to your computer.